-This course provides a foundational understanding of healthy sexuality based on psychological foundations and a biblical worldview.
-Special attention is given to the biological foundations of sexual development, sexual enrichment, challenges, brokenness, and controversial issues surrounding healthy sexuality.
+This course provides a foundational understanding of healthy sexuality based on a psychological and Scriptural foundation.
+Special attention is given to foundations of sexual development, sexual enrichment, challenges, and brokenness, and controversial issues surrounding healthy sexuality.

 Our pressing concern at the inception of class is that God cares about how we perceive, understand, and behave in regards to our sexuality.
 This course seeks to meet that challenge by equipping students to biblically guide individuals towards healthy sexuality.

 Course Requirements Checklist

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will complete 5 Discussions that specifically relate to the weekly reading.
 Each discussion will be completed in 2 parts: 1) the student will submit a thread in answer to the question provided no later than 11:59 p.m.
 (ET) on Friday of the module: week assigned (350 word minimum), and 2) the student will then post replies to at least 2 other classmates’ threads no later than 11:59 p.m.
 (ET) on Monday of the same module: week (200 word minimum each).
 All initial posts and replies should cite the course materials or external research for full credit.

 CLO’s A, B, C, D, E, F

 The student will write a 3-4-page paper outlining their views on healthy sexuality.
 Specifically, what are the essential elements that characterize healthy sexuality and in what ways do they contribute to an individual’s wholeness and wellbeing?
 The student should support their perspectives with content presented within the class (textbook, presentations, etc.) and 5 external sources.
 Papers should be written in current APA format, including a title page and reference page.
 This paper will be due by 11:59 p.m.
 (ET) on Monday of Module 4: Week 4.